spack/spack-tutorial/tutorial_environments.rst

 Reproducing an environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+Now that we've described the contents of the environment files we can discuss how they can be used to reproduce environments.
+You may want to do this yourself on a different machine, or use an environment built by someone else.
+The process is the same in either case.

-You can recreate an environment that someone else built by passing either of the environment files to ``spack env create``.
+You can recreate an environment by passing either of the environment files to ``spack env create``.
 The file you choose depends on whether you want to approximate the build using the abstract specs or an *exact* build based on the concrete specs.

+""""""""""""""""""""
+Using ``spack.yaml``
+""""""""""""""""""""

 An approximate build is created using the ``spack.yaml`` file.
-This approach is relevant when we want to build the same specs on a new platform.
+This approach is relevant when we want to build the same specs on a new platform, for example.
 It allows you to reproduce the environment by preserving the abstract requirements in the file.
 However, the software may actually build differently in part because the concretizer may choose different dependencies.

 Let's use ``spack env create`` to create an abstract environment from the file that we'll call ``abstract``: